 The more you know about a lender, the easier it is to determine whether it’s a good fit for your needs.
-Here are some benefits of Homeside Financial to consider before you apply:
+Some benefits of Homeside Financial include:

 - Few fees: Homeside doesn’t charge an annual fee or a prepayment penalty, both of which you may be on the hook for with other HELOC lenders.
 You also won’t need to pay any lender fees at closing.
 There is, however, a 1 percent origination fee on each transaction.

-- Flexible borrowing limit: You can borrow up to a loan-to-value ratio of 95 percent (with a $350,000 maximum).
+- Flexible borrowing limit: You can borrow up to a loan-to-value ratio of 95 percent, with a $350,000 maximum.
 With many other home equity lenders, the maximum loan-to-value is 80 percent, so Homeside can give you more flexibility.

-- Draws can get expensive: The lender charges a 1 percent origination fee on every HELOC transaction, which can add up over time.
+- Draws can get expensive: Homeside charges a 1 percent origination fee on every HELOC transaction, which can add up over time.
 If you borrow the maximum $350,000, for instance, you’ll have to pay a fee of $3,500 just to get it.

-- Not available everywhere: The lender offers HELOCs in just 24 states and Washington, D.C.
-If you don’t live in one of the states where Homeside is licensed, you’ll have to look elsewhere.
+- Not available everywhere: HELOCs are only available through Homeside in 24 states and Washington, D.C.
+If you don’t live in one of the areas where Homeside is licensed, you’ll have to look elsewhere.